Now we have culture and physical, both physical and culture. Both are left.

 So one of the students suggested that we could show them some regional language films also with the subtitles.

 Good.
 It’s a good idea.
 Only that the film should be a good film.
 That is like many Bengali films.
 They are very nice like Mahanagar for example.
 Kapurusha, Mahapurusha is also a very nice film.
 I have seen many Bengali films, which are very nice, many beautiful Bengali films.
 You have, I think, Bengali films are the best in India and so much of taste in the holy music.
 Yes, so much so much beautiful life and children should be able to appreciate it and love it, so it is very good indeed, if you can do it. since context, and with that point of view, that is true right registry.
-You should now this suggestion.
+You should tow this suggestion.
 You keep in mind that when you show a regional films kindly bring out the essence of the film, so the children understand it properly.
 Yes, to begin with, so that they can appreciate the film or even if you don't tell them in advance afterwards, you ask us questions even then afterwards, you can ask tell me what was the purpose.
 It can be a good question.
 Yes, yes, it’s very nice indeed.

 This book has got nine parts.
 The first part is Mystery of the Human Body.
 I would like every child of your school not only to know anatomy and physiology, but also the mystery of the body, it’s a dimension which is not normally emphasized, and in this particular section what I have tried to bring out is the mystery of the human body.
 When there is a wound how is it that white corpuscles rush out automatically to heal your body, that there is a mystery there.
 There is a constant repair of the body going on.
 It’s a great mystery, the automatic synchronization that is taking place.
 When I look at you, I have two images of you, but they are synchronized so that I have only one view of your face.
 Why is it so?
 It’s a mystery.
 The mystery of the thumb, for example, thumb is the creation of the whole human civilization.
 Animals can't create a civilization because they don't have a thumb.
 It is human beings have got a thumb and thumb makes it possible for you to manipulate things properly.
-Other animals can't use their fingers properly because they don't do the thumb.
+Other animals can't use their fingers properly because they don't have the thumb.
 In one of the parts it is given here in Alexis Carroll’s book of this mystery, Man—the Unknown.
 You read that, it’s a very interesting article, Man—the Unknown.

 Then next is health and nutrition.
 Ultimately, what I want in your school is that there should be for every child by the time he comes out of the school class 12, he should be well acquainted with all the nine sections.
 I know it is not a part of your syllabus, but you do doubt all this by exhibitions and by you can combine with culture department and as a part of the culture this knowledge of the human body is very important.
 There should be a kind of atmosphere in the school where children do feel that human body is mysterious.